There’s No Such Thing as a Marketing Emergency — And Why Pushing Harder Rarely Helps

 Not enough of the right people know this offer exists yet.

-Or the audience that does know is too small, too familiar, or already tapped out.
+Or the audience that does know is too small.
 Perhaps they’ve bought from you before.
-Perhaps they’re not in a buying phase.
-Perhaps they’re simply not there in sufficient numbers.
+Perhaps they’re not in a buying phase, or maybe they’re simply not the right people for what you’re offering now.

-This doesn’t mean the offer is not needed in the marketplace.
-It doesn’t even mean the timing is wrong in an absolute sense.
+It doesn’t mean the offer is not needed in the marketplace.
+It doesn’t even mean the timing is wrong.
 It means there is not enough awareness that it even exists.

 Why Pushing Harder Rarely Works